ssmiller25/r15cookieblog/content/info/web0.md

 tags:
   - dev
 ---
-Recently have discovered a diverse community of individual rejecting the current Web2 (social media) and Web3 (Blockchain/NFT/metaverse/whatever else is bucketed in Web3) and back to the non-commercial, unique roots of the Internet that existed before the widespread centralization of the Internet to the Facebook/Twitter/Instagram/TikTok/etc.  A time when site's goals were not to get you addicted to the dopamine hits of likes and aggravation.
+Recently have discovered a diverse community of individuals rejecting the current Web2 (social media) and Web3 (Blockchain/NFT/metaverse/whatever else is bucketed in Web3) and back to the non-commercial, unique roots of the Internet that existed before the widespread centralization of the Internet.
+A time when site's goals were not to get you addicted to the dopamine hits of likes and aggravation, but to simply express the creativity and interest of their creators.

 ## May Web 0 Projects